 1. Underlying values to bottom out at current levels

-2. The evolution of asking prices to vary dependent upon whether they have been set realistically / adjusted sufficiently to account for the significant falls in property values.
+2. The evolution of asking prices varies depending on whether they have been set realistically / adjusted sufficiently to account for the significant falls in property values.

-3. Future growth in values to be non existent in the short term and very limited and restricted to underlying inflation in the medium term ie no real growth in the next couple of years.
-Modest growth over above general inflation levels in the economy to follow thereafter at levels of 1-3%
+3. Future growth in values will be nonexistent in the short term and very limited and restricted to underlying inflation in the medium term, i.e., no real change in the next few years.
+Modest increase over above general inflation levels in the economy to follow after that at levels of 1-3%

-4. Special properties with “unique” qualities – front line; very good sea views; restrictive planning conditions – rural fincas; high quality developments etc to perform better / out perform the market in the medium / long term.
+4. Special properties with “unique” qualities – front line; excellent sea views; restrictive planning conditions – rural fincas; high-quality developments, etc., to perform better / outperform the market in the medium / long term.

-5. Land values to hold down prices in the medium term as developers take advantage of cheaper land to sell at these new lower levels for the medium term.
-Long term shortage of supply, save for those in urban areas and for “mid range” apartments, like Palma, Inca and Manacor, should see values rise
+5. Land values hold down prices in the medium term as developers take advantage of cheaper land to sell at these new lower levels for the medium term.
+Long-term shortage of supply, save for those in urban areas and for “mid-range” apartments, like Palma, Inca, and Manacor, should see values rise

-Alongside these conclusions I set out a few “tips” or recommendations for both owners and potential investors of Mallorca residential property:
+Alongside these conclusions, I set out a few “tips” or recommendations for both owners and potential investors of Mallorca residential property:

-1. If you are a lifestyle purchaser or investor with an income return bias start to look at the emerging buying opportunities BUT..
+1. If you are a lifestyle purchaser or investor with an income return bias, look at the emerging buying opportunities.

-2. “BUYER BEWARE” it is all about value and ensuring that you buy at an appropriate level and don’t over pay on unrealistically priced properties.
+2. “BUYER BEWARE” is all about value and ensuring that you buy at an appropriate level and don’t overpay on unrealistically priced properties.

-3. Look at new build where good discounts are available (but beware of off plan unless your deposit(s) are backed with a bank guarantee)
+3. Look at new builds where good discounts are available (but beware of off-plan unless your deposit(s) are backed with a bank guarantee)

-5. Look at land to hold as a long term investment / to build a home.
-Particularly rural plots, front line or with very good sea views etc
+5. Look at land to hold as a long-term investment / to build a home.
+Particularly rural plots, front line or with excellent sea views, etc

 READ ALSO :